readall/s3fs-fuse/README.md

 * user-specified regions, including Amazon GovCloud
 * authenticate via v2 or v4 signatures

+## Use it with Scaleway cloud provider
+For this to be used with Scaleway S3 compatible object store, there is a need to create binary that works with current limitations of Scaleway.
+For that we need to build the binary ourselves.
+One of the ways in which we can build is already described, but I did not have that setup possible.
+So I went the gitpod.io way.
+That required creating a small docker image with all the dependencies needed for the build.
+If you can here looking to solve similar situation, then you can directly launch this workspace in gitpot.io and follow the following

+* build
+After the workspace starts in gitpod simply use make make install
+Unfortuantely it will fail to copy the binaries, but the build actually works.
+You will fing the s3fs binary in src directory cd src cp s3fs <destination>
+You have the binary and ready to use

 ## Installation

 Many systems provide pre-built packages: